code-philia/time-travelling-visualizer/README.md

 ## Training Process Dataset (the training process of a model)

 You can train your classification model and save the training dynamics.
 For information on the structure of the training dynamics directory and the config file format, refer to the the [dataset's readme document](./training_dynamic/README.md).
+For details about training visualization model on training dynamics, refer to the [Vis Model's readme document](./Vis/README.md)

 🍃 Training dynamics examples are also available on [Hugging Face](https://huggingface.co/datasets/code-philia/mtpnet) for you to download.